FredericDesgreniers/SOEN422_project/Docs/Full-Scale/README.md

 Since only the value is sent in the POST request body, we can convert it directly to a float using `float.valueOf(body)`.
 `template.convertAndSend(...)` will send a websocket message made of an index integer and a float to all the subscribers of the /data/sub websocket.

+## Development Software

+### Arduino
+TODO: Add software / programs used
+### Beaglebone

+#### Vim / Nano
+Used for code / config editing.
+Both were are installed by default on the linux distribution.

+#### Cape manager
+Used to add the UART overlay.
+Installed by default.

+#### Python
+Used for scriping.

+`PySerial` was downloaded using python's pip command, also installed by default.

+### External
+Java was used to run the webserver.

+Intellij was used for creating the java web server along with maven for dependency management.

+Putty and Ubunutu subsystem for windows were used to shh into the beaglebone.